 The RES program requires three (3) letters of recommendation from academic sources.
 If one or more of your referees knows you in a professional context, this is also acceptable.
 All reference letters must be submitted via the online application system and there are instructions there for applicant and referee to follow.

 Important: The online application system will only notify your referees to write their letters once your application is complete and has been submitted online.
 Therefore, it is very important that applicants complete and submit their applications online with enough time for your referees to be contacted, be able to comfortably write their letters of recommendation and for us to receive their letters before the RES admissions deadline.
 Applications with missing reference letters will be considered incomplete and will not be reviewed.

 The thesis proposal is a required – and very important - component of your online application to the RES program.
 Your thesis proposal should outline the issue(s) you wish to address in your academic work, the perceived relevance or importance of the issue(s), the objectives of the research and proposed methods.

 The Thesis Proposal is limited to 2 pages single spaced, 12 point font, and 2.5cm margins.
 This page limit does not include references.

-This is a sample of work you have done in a previous degree, or subsequently (ex: in a professional context), written in English.
+This is a sample of work you have done in a previous degree, or subsequently (i.e. in a professional context), written in English.
 Please select a work that best demonstrates your ability to write well in the English language.
-We are looking at for evidence that you are able to write well at the graduate level in English.
+We are looking for evidence that you are able to write well at the graduate level in English.
 If the work you wish to submit is a co-authored piece, at the beginning of the writing sample please clearly indicate which components you wrote.

 The writing sample should be no more than 15 pages in length; please edit/cut your document to meet this requirement.